- Size control

 With Hydrangeas, NO pruning is better than incorrect pruning.
 In fact, most varieties will grow and flower to some degree if they are never pruned at all, provided that they are properly cared for and planted in a protected location (if required).
 When and how you prune your Hydrangea depends on the type of Hydrangea, and if flowers are produced on old or new growth.
 "Old Wood" are stems that have been on the hydrangea since the summer before the current season.
 "New wood" are stems that developed on the plant during the current season.

-Prune dead stems growth after buds emerge in the spring.
+Endless Summer series flowers on old growth and new growth.
+Prune dead stem growth after buds emerge in the spring.
 Don’t treat your Endless Summer Hydrangeas like an Annabelle Hydrangea by cutting them back in the fall or early spring.
 By cutting to the ground or within a few inches of the ground, most if not all of the buds on old wood are being removed.
 In addition, the old blooms of Endless Summer add to the winter interest of your garden.
 Endless Summer Hydrangeas certainly do bloom on new wood, but it may take longer for flower buds to develop on the new growth of a young plant.

 There are certain instances when pruning Hydrangeas can be helpful: